copterworks/py_repo/README.md

 # py_repo

-repository of python codes
+Repository of python codes
 for my personal use.

-used this for studying and improving my python coding.
+Used this for studying and improving my python coding.